All the schools in this city

 After classes, go out and discover Tokyo, the largest urban centre in the world, and allow yourself to be taken over by the magic of a city where everything is possible.
 Wander around Tokyo, from the Meiji Jingu shrine to the Ningyocho (Doll Town) district, passing by the Electric Town of Akihabara.
 Whether you're a fan of Japanese culture or thirsty for shopping and the latest gadgets, the city will be able to satisfy your every desire.
 Jimbocho, Tokyo’s most famous secondhand book district is within walking distance of the school, as is the entertainment hub of the Suidobashi Tokyo Dome and the Kudanshita Imperial Palace, famous for its cherry blossoms.
 In around 15 minutes, you can be in the fashionable districts of Shibuya or Shinjuku.

-The school offers an excellent range of activities in the city and its surroundings, including hiking at Mt.
-Takao/Fuji, a sports festival and ski/snowboard trips in the fluffy Japanese powder snow.
+The school offers an excellent range of activities in the city and its surroundings.
 The nearby peaks are ideal for biking, hiking and climbing.
 And if you really want to learn the Japanese way of life, don't forget the tea ceremony, flower arrangement, cooking classes, calligraphy or going to see a sumo match.
 If you are lucky enough to be in Tokyo at the arrival of spring, Hanami is the very traditional cherry blossom picnics to celebrate with friends.